robgough/bullet_journal/readme.md

 ## How to use

-After a `gem install bulletjournal` you should be able to call the bullet journal with the following (this is subject to change)
+After a `gem install bullet_journal` you should be able to call the bullet journal with the following (this is subject to change)

 ```bash
   bulletjournal [date-modifier (optional)]